lszinv/emacs-theme-gruvbox/README.md

 ![Gruvbox Head](images/gruvbox-head.png "Gruvbox theme header")

 Gruvbox is a retro groove color scheme for Emacs.
-It is a port of the Vim version originally by [Pavel Pertsev](https://github.com/morhetz) found [here](https://github.com/morhetz/gruvbox).
+It is a port of the Vim. version originally by [Pavel Pertsev](https://github.com/morhetz) found [here](https://github.com/morhetz/gruvbox).